 Mumps is a contagious disease caused by a virus.
 It spreads easily through coughing and sneezing.
 There is no treatment for mumps, and it can cause long-term health problems.
 The best way to protect against mumps is to get the measles-mumps-rubella shot (called the MMR shot).
 Doctors recommend that everyone get the MMR shot.

-As of Thursday, June 15, there are 52 cases of mumps in the cluster on the LSU campus in Baton Rouge, two at Loyola University, two cases in the Baton Rouge region, and one additional case in each of the following regions: Florida Parishes, Monroe and Lake Charles.
-There are a total of 59 cases in the State.
+As of Thursday, August 17, there have been 55 cases of mumps in the cluster on the LSU campus in Baton Rouge, two at Loyola University, four cases in Baton Rouge, three cases in Lafayette, and one additional case in Alexandria, Monroe, and Lake Charles.
+There has been a total of 67 cases in the State.